 Proper placement of the instrument is very important.
 Eddies from trees, buildings, or other structures can greatly influence wind speed and wind direction observations.
-To get meaningful data for most applications locate the instrument well above or upwind from obstructions.
+To get meaningful data for most applications, locate the instrument well above or upwind from obstructions.
 As a general rule, the air flow around a structure is disturbed to twice the height of the structure upwind, six times the height downwind, and up to twice the height of the structure above ground.
 For some applications it may not be practical or necessary to meet these requirements.

-FAILURE TO PROPERLY GROUND THE WIND MONITOR-HD MAY RESULT IN ERRONEOUS SIGNALS OR TRANSDUCER DAMAGE.
+FAILURE TO PROPERLY GROUND THE WIND MONITOR MAY RESULT IN ERRONEOUS SIGNALS OR TRANSDUCER DAMAGE.

 Grounding the Wind Monitor is vitally important.
-Without proper grounding, static electrical charge can build up during certain atmospheric conditions and discharge through the transducers.
+Without proper grounding static electrical charge can build up during certain atmospheric conditions and discharge through the transducers.
 This discharge can potentially cause erroneous signals or transducer failure.
 To direct the discharge away from the transducers, the mounting post assembly in which the transducers are mounted is made with a special antistatic plastic.
-The Wind Monitor should be mounted on a metal pipe which is connected to earth ground.
+Therefore it is very important that the mounting post be connected to a good earth ground.
+There are two ways this may be accomplished.
+First, the Wind Monitor may be mounted on a metal pipe which is connected to earth ground.
 The mounting pipe should not be painted where the Wind Monitor is mounted.
 Towers or masts set in concrete should be connected to one or more grounding rods.

-If it is difficult to ground the mounting post in this manner, the following method should be used.
-The sensor cable shield wire is internally connected to the antistatic mounting post.
-This shield wire should be connected to an earth ground.
-(Refer to wiring diagram)
+If it is difficult to ground the mounting post in this manner an alternative method should be used.
+Inside the junction box the terminal labeled EARTH GND is internally connected to the antistatic mounting post.
+This terminal should be connected to an earth ground (Refer to wiring diagram).

 Initial installation is most easily done with two people; one to adjust the instrument position and the other to observe the indicating device.
 After initial installation, the instrument can be removed and returned to its mounting without realigning the vane since the orientation ring preserves the wind direction reference.
-Install the Wind Monitor-HD following these steps:
+Install the Wind Monitor following these steps:

-1. MOUNT WIND MONITOR-HD
+1. MOUNT WIND MONITOR

 - a) Place orientation ring on mounting post.
-Do Not tighten band clamp yet. - b) Place Wind Monitor-HD on mounting post.
+Do Not tighten band clamp vet. - b) Place Wind Monitor on mounting post.
 Do Not tighten band clamp yet.